mahfuj-m/Self-supervised-Learning-2023/README.md

 ### Self-supervised
 As the primary objective of this project is to introduce SSL (Self-Supervised Learning).
 The previously mentioned models function as a means of pretraining images without explicit labeling.
 In the encoder model, the algorithm identifies image features by reconstructing the missing parts.
 On the other hand, the contrastive model determines the relationship between pairs, discerning whether they are negative or positive.

+### Training Environment
+As these are not a large models and pretext generation doesn't massive computational power.
+So, this work has been done on the following setup:
+Processor: Inter Core i5 (1.4Ghz Quar-core)
+RAM: 8GB
+Built in Intel graphics card

+### Result